theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 1. Navigate to the  :yunio-nav-connections: *Connections* menu in the left side navigation of the Designer.
 2. Click **[Add Connection]** to create a new SAP connection.<br>
-3. Enter the connection information of your SAP system in the subsection *System*.<br>
+3. Enter the system details of your SAP system in the subsection *System*.<br>
 4. Enter the SAP credentials of the SAP dialog user in the subsection *Authentication*.
 5. Click **[Test Connection]** to validate the connection parameters.
 A window with a status message opens.
 6. Click **[Save]** to save the connection settings. <br>